irods/irods_library_examples/README.md

     // asynchronously, therefore the application is not blocked from doing other work. auto errors = qproc.execute(thread_pool, conn);

-    // Becausing the errors are returned via a std::future, calling ".get()" will cause
+    // Because the errors are returned via a std::future, calling ".get()" will cause
     // the application to wait until all query results have been processed by the
     // handler provided on construction.
     for (auto&& error : errors.get()) {